TMJ/TMD Treatment in Austin TX

 The most common symptoms are pain and tenderness in your jaw, face, neck, and ear.
 If you have TMJ/TMD, you may also experience difficulty opening your mouth all the way, along with “popping” or “clicking” sounds coming from your jaw.
 It might also be difficult to bite properly, and your jaw may get stuck in a certain position from time to time.
 Though all cases of TMJ/TMD are different, these issues are a sure sign that something is wrong with your jaw.
-If you notice any of these symptoms, schedule a consultation at Enamel Dentistry for diagnosis and treatment.
+If you notice any of these symptoms, schedule a consultation at Enamel Dentistry in Austin TX for diagnosis and treatment.

 The Effects of TMJ/TMD

 TMJ/TMD can make it difficult for you to chew, eat, and speak properly.
 Your temporomandibular joint is used for many daily activities, so the pain and discomfort caused by TMJ/TMD can dramatically disrupt your day-to-day life.
 If you have TMJ/TMD, you don’t need to suffer through your day.
 With proper treatment, we can provide relief from pain and discomfort and help get your life back to normal.